Employment Disputes: Strategies for Resolution

-A workplace dispute may arise for various reasons and escalate quickly if left unaddressed for too long.
+Employment disputes may arise for various reasons and escalate quickly if left unaddressed for too long.
 For employers, conflict with employees can negatively impact the workplace, employee morale and productivity, and public perception.
 For employees, a workplace dispute can lead to mental distress and even resignation or termination, which may create uncertainty in terms income and career prospects.
 For employers and employees, a workplace dispute can lead to costly and time-consuming litigation.

-In the event of a workplace dispute, an employment lawyer can use their knowledge, expertise and experience in Canadian employment law to secure the most efficient resolution before litigation even gets underway.
+In the event of a workplace dispute, an employment dispute lawyer can use their knowledge, expertise and experience in Canadian employment law to secure the most efficient resolution before litigation even gets underway.
 The most common areas of workplace disputes include the following:

 - Wrongful, constructive and for cause employment dismissals/terminations

 - Disputes over severance packages and terms of dismissal